 Stage 2 Mobile HF Station

 A Stage 2 installation would probably involve a multi-band remotely controlled antenna – typically a screwdriver antenna.
 You can read more about our Stage 2 installation here.
-It’s important to choose and efficient screwdriver antenna.
+It’s important to choose an efficient screwdriver antenna.
 You can read more about the choices and what to look for here.
 We used a Scorpion SA-680 Screwdriver Antenna and are very happy with it.
-This is a big antenna and you must carefully focus on a strong and secure mounting system to use it safely.
+This is a big antenna; you must carefully focus on a strong and secure mounting system to use it safely.
 Our Stage 2 station was QRV on all HF bands from 80m – 10m and utilized a screwdriver controller to automate the adjustment of the antenna when changing frequencies and bands.
-We use a 4′ rod and a Cap Hat to improve the efficiency of the antenna system as well.
-This is an important safety feature and should be strongly considered in any screwdriver antenna installation.
+We also use a 4′ rod and a Cap Hat to improve the antenna system’s efficiency.
+This important safety feature should be strongly considered in any screwdriver antenna installation.

 Stage 3 Mobile HF Station